o9q8zby3q9u98iw/my-bookshelf/README.md

 1. Create a folder in your Google Drive named exactly **Verified Book Covers**.
 2. Upload your cover images into this folder.
 Make sure the folder's sharing permissions are set to "Anyone with the link."
 3. **Adding New Covers:** When adding a new book to your spreadsheet tracker, simply type the exact filename (e.g., `harry-potter.jpg`) into Column D.
 4. *How it works:* The Google Apps Script API will automatically search the "Verified Book Covers" folder, find the matching file, and generate a lightning-fast, 250px-wide thumbnail on the fly.
 You do *not* need to manually paste heavy image links!
+(If the image is blocked by ad-blockers, the site will safely render a "No Cover" placeholder).

 ### Step 3: Create the Google Apps Script (The API)
 You need to expose your Google Sheet as a JSON API so your website can read your book tracker.
 1. In your Google Sheet, click **Extensions > Apps Script**.
-2. Paste the `doGet()` and `doPost()` script to output your sheet data as JSON and accept form submissions.
+2. Paste the `Code.gs` script to output your sheet data as JSON and accept form submissions.
 3. Click **Deploy > New Deployment**.
 4. Choose **Web app**.
 Set "Execute as" to **Me** and "Who has access" to **Anyone**.
 5. Copy the generated **Web App URL**.